seydem-dev/erc-20/README.md

 # Diamonds

-**Diamonds is an ERC20 token which can only be minted and burned by the owner. $DIAS has an infinite supply and can be burned as long as owner doesn't call `renounceOwnership()`**
+**Diamonds is an ERC20 token which can be minted, burned and paused (only by the owner). $DIAS has an infinite supply and can be minted and burned as long as owner doesn't call `pause()`**

 ```
 mint()